aminography/PrimeDatePicker/README.md

 BaseThemeFactory themeFactory = new LightThemeFactory();

-PrimeCalendar today = new CivilCalendar();  // Causes a Civil date picker, also today as the starting date
+PrimeCalendar today = new JapaneseCalendar();  // Causes a Japanese date picker, also today as the starting date

 PrimeDatePicker datePicker = PrimeDatePicker.Companion.dialogWith(today) // or bottomSheetWith(today)
     .pickSingleDay(singleDayPickCallback)  // Passing callback is optional, can be set later using setDayPickCallback()